MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ```

 - *Handling LNM Audio Devices.* Prior to launching your title, you will need to have users signed in and paired to a controller and headset, otherwise audio will not flow.
-- *Shared Pool.* We are currently limited to 200 active Bumblelion networks across all Wave 1 developers.
+- *Shared Pool.* We are currently limited to 200 active Parties networks across all Wave 1 developers.
 Don’t be greedy! ;)